cfrBernard/GitHub-Follower-Management/README.md

 ## ⚠️ Important Notice // (01/31/2025)

-Please be aware that all versions of this tool currently have a **major issue** that affects users with several thousand followers/following.
+Please be aware that all versions of this tool currently suffer from a major bug affecting accounts with thousands of followers or following.

-If your account has **thousands of followers or following**, **I strongly advise against using this tool at the moment**.
-There are known issues with pagination and the handling of large user lists, which may result in incomplete or incorrect data being processed.
+If this is your case, do not use the tool for now — pagination and large user list handling are unstable and may lead to incorrect result

-> **I am actively working on fixing this issue**, and a more stable version will be available soon.
-Thank you for your patience and understanding!
+> A fix is in progress.
+Thank you for your patience!

-## Progress Update // (02/15/2025)
+## Progress Update // (02/15–02/19/2025)

-I have made progress on the refactoring and created a test script (`app.py` in the `dev` branch) that focuses solely on data collection.
-The script is highly robust, and everything appears to be functioning correctly.
-The next step is to rebuild the application around this script.
+A new CLI script (app.py) is available in the dev branch.

-## Progress Update // (02/19/2025)
+It refactors and improves core logic for data collection, and is significantly more robust.

-### Features Implemented (app.py):
+### Key CLI Features:

-1. Error Checking and Halt on Failure: Stops the process if data retrieval fails.
+- Error detection with process halt
-2. Request Security: Monitors API limits and halts requests when approaching limits.
+- API rate-limit awareness
-3. Dry Run Mode: Displays planned actions without executing them, with user confirmation.
+- Dry-run mode with confirmation prompts
-4. Automatic Follow/Unfollow: Enables or disables follow/unfollow actions.
+- Automatic follow/unfollow
-5. Statistics Display: Shows follower/following stats and remaining requests.
+- Stats display (followers/following, API remaining)
-6. Blacklist Management: Allows management of a blacklist to ignore certain users.
+- Blacklist support

-- GUI Development: Planned as the next major step, focusing on user interface and experience.
+> GUI development is planned but not started yet.

 ---